 This is part of a series of posts on Romans.
 Click here for the contents page.

 To recap, Paul has been responding to some hypothetical ethnic Israelite objectors who will not like his teaching that God has decided to save all who have faith in Christ.
-They consider that God ought to save ethnic Israelites due to their physical descent from Abraham and/or their works, and that the current situation of many ethnic Israelites not receiving God’s blessing is down to a failure on God’s part to keep his word.
+They consider that God ought to save ethnic Israelites due to their physical descent from Abraham and/or their works, and that the current situation of many ethnic Israelites not having God’s blessing of salvation is down to a failure on God’s part to keep his word.
 Paul responds by demonstrating that the word of God has not failed, as God never promised to save all physical descendants of Abraham, and he never promised to save people based on their own works.
 Having reminded them of this, Paul goes on to focus on the point that it is up to God to decide who will receive his blessing.
 The ethnic Israelite objectors therefore have no right to complain about the situation that God’s way of salvation has resulted in many ethnic Israelites currently being outside of God’s blessing.